 If the Rocky Mountains are Colorado’s defining geographic feature, skiing and snowboarding must be its signature activities.
-Colorado is, after all, the number one destination for skiing in the country and home to America's best ski resorts and ski vacations and has one of the longest ski seasons around.
+Colorado is, after all, the No. 1 destination for skiing in the country and home to America's best ski resorts and ski vacations and has one of the longest ski seasons around.

 The state continually gets some of the best snow in the country and has a rich tradition of supporting innovation and development in skiing and snowboarding.
 Home to 28 resorts, Colorado offers some of the most epic trails and thrilling rides you’ll be able to find.

 Most years, Colorado resorts open earlier and stay open later in the season than anywhere else in the country.
 Arapahoe Basin and Loveland Ski Area usually compete to become the first North American resorts open each year, sometimes cranking up the lifts as early as Oct.
 15.

 How do they do it?
 High altitude plays a huge part in the early season advantage.
 Base elevation for both resorts is at about 11,000 feet above sea level.
 Also, a passion for making the ski season last as long as possible helps motivate crews to prepare ski runs and get the snow machines cranked up.
 When the rest of North America’s resorts have closed for the season, Arapahoe Basin is still going strong, with great conditions through late May and rideable snow as late as early July in some cases.

 2. We Have Some of the Largest Resorts in the Country